acowsik/acowsik.github.io/_posts/2023-07-01-SuperAutoPetsFirstRound.md

     0.5833333333333334

-The above log reflects three possibilities for which pet the Mosquito deals damage two, and then a second branch reflecting which teammate the ant gives health to.
+The above log reflects three possibilities for which pet the Mosquito deals damage to, and then a second branch reflecting which teammate the ant gives health to.
 It looks like in the case where the mosquito hits the ant, then team 1 wins, but otherwise it ends in a draw.

 There are also non-deterministic buy triggers.